unepwcmc/ProtectedPlanet/docs/stats/dissolving_geometries.md

   GROUP BY iso3
 ```

-## 3. Buffer Protected Areas Represented as points
+## 3. Buffer Protected Areas Represented as Points

-We have about [10% of the Data](stats.md#what-do-we-have) represented by points.
-In order to have the most accurate representation we buffer the points according to the given area.
-If the areas were not supplied we simply ignore those points.
-All the new polygons created by this method are dissolved at the same time as the other polygons and according to their country and type.
+About [10% of the Data](../stats.md#what-do-we-have) is made up of
+points.
+In order to have the most accurate representation, we buffer the
+points according to the given area.
+If the areas were not supplied we
+simply ignore those points.
+All the new polygons created by this method
+are dissolved at the same time as the other polygons and according to
+their country and type.

 ```SQL
 SELECT ST_UNION(the_geom) as the_geom